andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 ### PySpark ML

-The Sentiment analysis of Twitter posts by the application, is done using a logistic regression algortihm.
+The sentiment analysis of Twitter posts by the application is done using a logistic regression algorithm.
 As a datasource we used the public [Sentiment140](http://help.sentiment140.com/for-students) dataset, which is structured as follows:

 The data is a CSV with emoticons removed.
-Data file format has 6 fields:
+The data file format has 6 fields:
 1. The polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)
 2. The id of the tweet (2087)
 3. The date of the tweet (Sat May 16 23:58:44 UTC 2009)